Surveillance and Epidemiology of Drug-resistant Infections Consortium

 It began its work in January 2018 and is funded by Wellcome.

-Global intelligence on superbugs vital to stop antibiotic resistance
+Why global intelligence on superbugs is vital to stop antibiotic resistance